 2. Visiting the Pisa Cathedral

 I am ashamed to say that the dress code completely slipped my mind and I wasn’t allowed to enter the Cathedral!
 Nevertheless, it is an incredible stunning piece of architecture and I’d love to visit the interior next time.
+The Cathedral was founded in the 11th century and was built using many reused materials from Roman monuments.
+Today, it remains an important religious monument for the community and continues to host Holy Mass, festivals and events.

 3. Visiting the Pisa Baptistery